Foreign ownership: Indonesia

 The House of Representatives of Indonesia passed the plantation bill to set stricter rules on foreign ownership in the plantation sector to prioritise smaller local plantation firms.
 There is no specific percentage value on the limit on foreign ownership, but a 30% foreign ownership ceiling had been demanded by the House's Commission IV.

 Plantation business groups as well as the Ministry of Agriculture had previously voiced criticism of the bill, expressing concern that it would negatively impact plantation firms and growers, as foreign investment might be reduced.

-Even though the bill was passed to limit foreign ownership, the law encourages cooperation research and development between domestic and foreign businesses, universities and individuals.
+Even though the bill was passed to limit foreign ownership, the law encourages cooperation in research and development between domestic and foreign businesses, universities, and individuals.

 A reduction in foreign ownership limit may reduce foreign investment, but it can help boost revenue for domestic firms and economic development.

 Government Regulation No. 14 of 2018 limited foreign ownership in insurance companies to 80%.
 However, this rule is not applied retroactively for insurance companies with foreign ownership higher than 80% at the time of its implementation date of 20 January 2020.

+Iran

+Article 81 of the Constitution places restrictions on the foreign ownership of Iranian businesses.